 "So did the people Ponce is digging up.
 Let's go.
 We can see."

 They stand.
 Mario glances about at the opacity, shrugs, and starts off in no particular direction Damian can discern.
 He follows willingly.
 "But they're gone, too, those people, all lost in the fog," Damian says.

 "Maybe not.
 Did you hear them say there was somebody in the village who still spoke the language?"

 "Maybe.
 They work at being invisible to keep from getting their heads cut off."

 Damian wonders what a native to this desert did in the fog.
 Maybe they sat it out, something he—Damian—could not do.
 It's purely a matter of temperament, and his is to rise to the problem, to find a way back by seeking, not by sitting.

-They walk for hours in a direction that becomes less negotiated and more passively chosen, a stupified merging of inclinations.
+They walk for hours in a direction less negotiated and more passively chosen, a stupified merging of inclinations.
 Although they start out spaced a stone's throw from one another, they eventually converge, trudge along together.
 "What would you do," Damian muses aloud, "if I didn't think I could go any farther?"

 "I'd go on."

 "You know, if you broke your leg or something."